Skip to main content

 Livia Drusilla (later Julia Augusta) was Augustus's second wife from 38 BC.
 Her two sons by her first husband (Tiberius and Drusus the Elder) became important figures.

 Tacitus (Annals 1.3 to 1.5) presents Livia as a scheming figure who engineered the succession of her son.
-He hints at her involvement in the deaths of Marcellus, Gaius, and Lucius (though the language is rhetorical and not direct accusation).
-The poisoning narrative is unlikely as evidence but reflects later Roman attitudes.
+He hints at her involvement in the deaths of Marcellus, Gaius, and Lucius (though the language is rhetorical and not direct accusation), and both Tacitus (Annals 1.5) and Cassius Dio (Roman History 56.30, the poisoned-fig story) preserve a rumour that Livia hastened Augustus's own death in AD 14.
+Neither ancient author claims proof; the poisoning narrative is best treated as unverifiable tradition rather than evidence, a point Barrett's biography insists on.

 What is certain is that Livia had substantial influence with Augustus over five decades of marriage.
 After Augustus's death she was given the title Julia Augusta (under his will) and remained politically significant under Tiberius until her own death in AD 29.